mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 </details>
 <b>

-The reference scenario is based on model 2 [TODO: link] seen previously.
-The first chart [TODO: link] showed that the total effect of ethnic group on promotion rates is -4.9%, which we want to decompose into direct and indirect effects.
+The following is based on [model 2](#model2).
+The [first chart](#model2-chart1) showed that the total effect of ethnic group on promotion rates is -4.9%, which we want to decompose into direct and indirect effects.
 The answer will appear by reframing the problem as What-If (or How many-If) scenarios.
 For the direct effect, we could ask

 > How many BAME people would have been promoted if the same proportion worked in B2B as for non-BAME employees?